googleforgames/open-match/site/content/en/docs/Contribute/_index.md

 ## Code of Conduct

-Participation in this project comes under the [Contributor Covenant Code of Conduct](code-of-conduct.md)
+Participation in this project comes under the Contributor Covenant Code of Conduct

 ## Development and Contribution

-Please read the [contributing](CONTRIBUTING.md) guide for directions on submitting Pull Requests to Open Match.
+Please read the CONTRIBUTING.md guide for directions on submitting Pull Requests to Open Match.

-See the [Development guide](docs/development.md) for documentation for development and building Open Match from source.
+See the Development guide for documentation for development and building Open Match from source.

-The [Release Process](docs/governance/release_process.md) documentation displays the project's upcoming release calendar and release process.
+The Release Process documentation displays the project's upcoming release calendar and release process.
 (NYI)

 Open Match is in active development - we would love your help in shaping its future!